linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 So how do you strip out excess cash?
 Once a company reaches a steady state, a rule of thumb suggests you should include about two percent of revenue as necessary cash.
 For less predictable companies with greater growth prospects, a ratio of cash to revenue up to five percent may be appropriate.

 Take Microsoft as an example.
-We assumed the company needs cash equivalent to two percent of revenue, or  $4 billion, for fiscal 2022.
-The company's cash, cash equivalents, and short-term investments were$ 105 billion.
-Including this full amount would take invested capital from  $165 billion to$ 266 billion and ROIC from 49 percent to 29 percent.
+We assumed the company needs cash equivalent to two percent of revenue, or  \$4 billion, for fiscal 2022.
+The company's cash, cash equivalents, and short-term investments were\$ 105 billion.
+Including this full amount would take invested capital from  \$165 billion to\$ 266 billion and ROIC from 49 percent to 29 percent.

 The issue of surplus cash also shows why it can be dangerous to calculate invested capital with the financing approach only.
 If you agree that stripping out excess cash is appropriate, you remove it from current assets on the operating side and simultaneously deduct it from shareholders' equity on the financing side.
 A simplistic focus on the financing side leaves you in no position to know whether there is too much cash, much less what the proper adjustment should be.